a bit about me:

 In 1998 another change: My husband, Steve, and I bought land in Williams, Oregon, to start an organic farm and build a strawbale house.
 We did all that, and twenty-two years later we sold the farm and moved close to conveniences like grocery stores and doctors.
 Now I devote most of my time to freelance editing, and writing fiction, memoir, and poetry.

 If you are on the adoption journey, I hope you find A Life Let Go... helpful to you.
 And if you know someone on the adoption journey and they reach out for support, I hope you will offer them a cup of tea (or a glass of wine?) and a good listen.

 On this site under the "Adoption Perspectives" tab, you will find links to adoption search and support groups.

 SUPPORT OPEN RECORDS NATIONWIDE!
 Adoptees should have the legal right to their identity information.
 It is flat out wrong to say that birth mothers do not want the records unsealed.
 Statistically, only .0007 percent of birth mothers opted out of having their name revealed to the adoptee.
-It is not right for one group to have to suffer to keep the few "emotionally comfortable."
+And it is wrong for adoptees to have to suffer to keep others, the few, "emotionally comfortable."

 Patricia's writing awards include: